 4. Focus on all the delicious SANE foods you CAN Eat

-Most diets you’ve tried probably told you what you can’t have.
+Most diets you’ve tried probably told you what you couldn’t have.
 Of course, all this does is make you focus on what you can’t have.
-This causes you to crave those forbidden foods and, before long, you give in to those cravings.
+This causes you to crave those forbidden foods, and before long, you give in to those cravings.
 It’s time to change that.
 Instead of focusing on what you can’t have, focus on all the delicious SANE foods you CAN have.
 When you do this, you’re brain and eyes will automatically seek out all the setpoint-lowering foods at the supermarket.
 Foods that you barely noticed before will be front-and-center in your attention focus on the SANE foods you can have.
 Try it and see!

-Ready for Automatic Weight Loss?
+Ready for automatic weight loss?
 Try the Setpoint Diet

-There is so much information about the metabolism, setpoint, and automatic weight loss in The Setpoint Diet book that we couldn’t possibly include all of it in this article.
+There is so much information about metabolism, setpoint, and automatic weight loss in The Setpoint Diet book that we couldn’t possibly include all of it in this article.
 However, we couldn’t end this article without covering one more thing — the 4 basic food groups of the setpoint diet.

 10+ servings per day

 Consuming at least 10 servings of non-starchy vegetables per day is a central component of the setpoint diet.
 You can reach 10 servings by including a little more than 3 servings of non-starchy veggies with each meal (breakfast, lunch, and dinner.)

 You don’t even have to count servings.
 Simply fill half your plate with non-starchy veggies at each main meal.
 Or, whip up nutritious setpoint-lowering green smoothies using a couple of servings of green leafy veggies as a base.
 Put these green leafies in a high-powered blender, add a couple of servings of other (preferably green) veggies, a serving of low-sugar fruit (if desired), and water or almond milk.
 Blend until smooth.